jabuwu/rusty_spine/readme.md

 ## License

 Because this project uses the official Spine Runtime, you must follow the Spine Runtimes License Agreement.
-If using the `libc` crate (via the `use_libc` feature), then see the [libc crate](https://crates.io/crates/libc) for licensing.
+If using the `libc` crate (via the `libc` feature), then see the [libc crate](https://crates.io/crates/libc) for licensing.
 If using the built-in (wasm compatible) libc implementation, you must follow the BSD 3-clause license of The Regents of the University of California.
 See the `LICENSE` file for complete licenses.
 The Rust code is licensed under dual MIT / Apache-2.0 but with no attribution necessary.
 All contributions must agree to this licensing.

 ## Features

-### use_libc
+### libc

 Default: no

 A small subset of libc is provided in this repo to avoid a dependency on [libc](https://crates.io/crates/libc) and to allow the code to run in the `wasm32-unknown-unknown` target.
-However, it's possible to rely on the OS implementation of libc instead by using the `use_libc` feature.
+However, it's possible to rely on the OS implementation of libc instead by using the `libc` feature.

 ### draw_functions